 Grievance Procedure

-The Western Australian Bar is committed to providing a working environment where barristers and those engaging with barristers can conduct themselves free from discrimination, sexual harassment and workplace bullying.
+The Western Australian Bar is committed to providing a working environment where barristers and those engaging with barristers can conduct themselves free from discrimination, sexual harassment and bullying.

 The Grievance Procedure is divided into two parts.

-The first outlines a procedure for grievances raised with The WA Bar.
+The first outlines a procedure for grievances raised with the WA Bar.
 The Grievance Procedure is also available for sets of barristers’ chambers to adopt or modify as they see fit.

 John Hedges SC